 BCE share price volatility

 Beta is a measure of a share's volatility in relation to the market.
-The market (NYSE average) beta is 1, while BCE's is 0.3417.
+The market (TO average) beta is 1, while BCE's is 0.4934.
 This would suggest that BCE's shares are less volatile than average (for this exchange).

-BCE Inc. , a telecommunications and media company, provides wireless, wireline, Internet, and television (TV) services to residential, business, and wholesale customers in Canada.
+BCE Inc. , a communications company, provides wireless, wireline, Internet, and television (TV) services to residential, business, and wholesale customers in Canada.
 The company operates through three segments: Bell Wireless, Bell Wireline, and Bell Media.
-The Bell Wireless segment offers wireless voice and data communication products and services, as well as consumer electronics products.
-The Bell Wireline segment offers data, including internet access and Internet protocol television (IPTV), local telephone, and long distance services, as well as other communication services and products; and satellite TV service and connectivity servuces.
+The Bell Wireless segment offers integrated digital wireless voice and data communication products and services, as well as consumer electronics products.
+The Bell Wireline segment offers data, including Internet access and Internet protocol television (IPTV), local telephone, and long distance services, as well as other communication services and products; and satellite TV service and connectivity services.
 This segment also buys and sells local telephone, long distance, data, and other services from or to resellers and other carriers.
 The Bell Media segment provides conventional TV, specialty TV, pay TV, streaming services, digital media services, radio broadcasting services, and out-of-home advertising services.